stickfigure/hattery/README.md

 	.body(objectThatWillBeSerializedWithJackson)
 	.fetch().as(Thing.class);

-// Some extra stuff you can set
+// Some extra stuff you can configure
 List<Thing> things4 = HTTP
 	.transport(new MyCustomTransport())
 	.url("http://example.com")